 While much of Sam’s theatre work has been as a director, Sam has also enjoyed working professionally as an actor, dramaturg, stage manager, and sound designer.
 Within PMA, Sam has directed Seven Homeless Mammoths Wander New England, and An Evening at the Caffe Cino, as well as produced the Ten Minute Play Festival.
 Recent professional theatre credits include: What Happens Next, Cherry Arts, Ithaca (dramaturg); Emma When You Need Her, a devised biodrama on Emma Goldman for Vortex Theatre, Austin (devisor/performer); and String Up the Moon, devised from Gogul and Pushkin for Fratellanza Theatre, Detroit (devisor/director).

-Samuel N. W. Blake (firstname.lastname@example.org) is an artist/scholar/educator/activist and a PhD student in the Department of Performing and Media Arts at Cornell University.
-Sam continues his studies at Cornell after earning his MA in Performance as Public Practice from the University of Texas at Austin, where he also completed the certificate program in LGBTQ/Sexuality Studies.
-Originally from the suburbs of Detroit, he began graduate school after living and working professionally as a theatre artist in both Chicago and Michigan.
-Sam earned his BA from the University of Michigan with majors in both drama and English, as well as a minor in British history.
-He graduated with the Dean Robertson Award for achievement of excellence in theatre.
+Before coming to Cornell, Sam earned a M.A. in Performance as Public Practice from the University of Texas at Austin, and also completed the certificate program in LGBTQ/Sexuality Studies.
+Originally from the suburbs of Detroit, Sam began graduate school after living and working professionally as a theatre artist in both Chicago and Michigan.
+Sam earned a B.A. from the University of Michigan with majors in both drama and English, as well as a minor in British history.